mstruebing/tldr/README.md

 Contribution in form of issues, suggestions, testing and pull requests are very welcome.

 If you contribute code wise please make sure to run `gofmt` and `go vet`.
-It runs in travis and will let your build fail if the code doesn't obey these rules.
+It runs in Travis-CI and will let your build fail if the code doesn't obey these rules.